nothingX001/Javascript-Slot-Machien/README.md

 ## Overview

 This is a simple command-line game implemented in JavaScript.
-The game simulates a basic slot machine where players can place bets, spin the reels, and potentially win based on the outcome.
+The game simulates a basic slot machine where players can place bets, spin reels, and win (potentially) based on the outcome.
 This project demonstrates the use of JavaScript for creating an interactive console-based application.